MicrosoftDocs/defender-docs/articles/defender-for-cloud/concept-agentless-data-collection.md

 #customer intent: As a user, I want to understand how agentless machine scanning works in Defender for Cloud so that I can effectively collect data from my machines.
 ---

-# Agentless machine scanning
+# Overview - Agentless machine scanning

-Microsoft Defender for Cloud provides agentless machine scanning to improve security posture of machines to Defender for Cloud.
+Microsoft Defender for Cloud provides agentless machine scanning to improve security posture of machines connected to Defender for Cloud.
 Agentless scanning doesn't need any installed agents or network connectivity, and doesn't effect machine performance.

-Overview: Agentless scanning for virtual machines:
+Agentless machine scanning:

 - **Scans software inventory**: Scan your [software inventory](/defender-vulnerability-management/tvm-software-inventory) for broad visibility with integrated Microsoft Defender Vulnerability Management.
 -  **Scans for vulnerabilities**: [Assess machines for vulnerabilities](auto-deploy-vulnerability-assessment.md) using integrated Defender Vulnerability Management.